This post will help you decide between a Radio Button Group or a Dropdown when drafting user interfaces.

 …when its hidden options are guessable.
 To elaborate, let's analyze the "General" settings of macOS®.

 This element has an "Auto" option.
-Although it makes sense, it's not guessable.
+Although it makes sense, as of this writing it's not intuitive.
+The alternate "dark mode" was recently introduced.
 Therefore, a radio is better suited regardless of being more versatile in graphic terms.

 Highlight color dropdown

 Two color pickers.
-As Highlight color has named colors, which add too much importance, I think it isn't a radio to avoid confusing it with more Accent colors.
+Highlight color has named colors, which add too much importance.
+Therefore, it probably isn't a radio to avoid confusing it with more Accent colors.
 For example, named colors are more appropriate for difficult to undo options, like a phone's color.

 Recent items dropdown